Transparent heart icon with white outline and + sign.

 Conclusions

-I encourage you to rent this, or get it from your library, even though many free copies can be found online.
+I encourage you to rent or borrow this from your library, even though many free copies can be found online.
 It is so old it’s in the public domain, free for anyone to republish, but most of those free versions are grainy or have a soundtrack that’s nothing more than random selections of classical music.
 The very best version is KINO’s, which pairs a crisp picture with music that matches the action perfectly.
 It makes a huge difference!

 So who would like this?
 I’ve tested it on pre-teens and skeptical 20 and 30-year-olds too, and while it took them all a few minutes to warm to it, by the end everyone was giving it the thumbs up.
 They appreciated the hijinks and some also enjoyed the education: this is what film was like way back when, and Seven Chances is one of the rare gems that still hold up today.